 The research group is multidiciplinary and has expertise in pharmacoepidemiology and drug safety, biostatistics, health economics and pharmacotherapy.

-Ksenia Zagorodnikova will give a lecture on "Challenges in use of medications in pregnancy – how do we bridge the gap between research and practice" February 15 2018 at 15:00-16:00, in Auditorium 1, Georg Sverdrups hus, Blindern.
-Here you can follow live streaming of the lecture.
+On February 15, Ksenia Zagorodnikova gave the guest lecture "Challenges in use of medications in pregnancy – how do we bridge the gap between research and practice".